-Friends of Oaxacan Folk Art (FOFA) — a 501C-3 organization — seeks to preserve and promote the rich folk art traditions of Oaxaca, Mexico, which have been passed on from generation to generation, often over hundreds of years.
-Today, these traditions are endangered by economic challenges in the region that significantly impact the folk art community.
+Friends of Oaxacan Folk Art (FOFA) supports the preservation and promotion of the rich folk art traditions of Oaxaca, Mexico, which historically have been passed on from generation to generation.
+These traditions are threatened by economic challenges in the region that significantly impact the folk art community.

 FOFA’s programs are designed to provide:

-Public exposure in Mexico and the United States to raise awareness and appreciation of these vibrant art forms;
+Public exposure (both in Mexico and the US) to raise awareness and appreciation of these vibrant art forms;

-Encouragement and support to young Oaxacan folk artists (artesanos) to strengthen their identity as artists and stewards of ancestral techniques and designs;
+Encouragement and support to young Oaxacan folk artists (artesanos) to strengthen their identity as artists, innovators, and stewards of ancestral techniques and designs;

-FOFA does not provide direct financial support to any individual or family, but works through existing organizations, such as Museo Estatal de Arte Popular Oaxaca (the State Museum of Popular Art of Oaxaca) to identify and develop our projects.
+As a 501(c)(3), FOFA does not provide direct financial support to any individual or family, but works through existing organizations (such as the State Museum of Popular Art of Oaxaca) to identify and develop our projects.

 Celebrating FOFA's First Decade: